Skip to main content

 Book an appointment with our team →

-Large Existing Restorations — Teeth that have previously received large fillings may have less natural tooth structure remaining to support the forces of biting and chewing.
+Teeth that have previously received large fillings may have less natural tooth structure remaining to support the forces of biting and chewing.
+Over time, this can make the tooth more vulnerable to cracking, particularly if the restoration is old or has started to deteriorate.

-Trauma or Injury — A blow to the face or mouth, whether from a sporting injury, a fall, or an accident, can cause fractures that are not immediately apparent.
-Our guide on broken tooth after an accident covers trauma-related fractures in more detail.
+A blow to the face or mouth, whether from a sporting injury, a fall, or an accident, can cause fractures that are not immediately apparent.
+Some cracks may only become symptomatic days or weeks after the initial trauma.

-Age-Related Wear — Natural wear and ageing of tooth structure can gradually reduce the resilience of enamel and dentine.
+Natural wear and ageing of tooth structure can gradually reduce the resilience of enamel and dentine, making teeth more susceptible to fracture lines.

 Recognising the Signs and Symptoms

 One of the most frustrating aspects of cracked tooth syndrome for patients is that the symptoms can be erratic.
-Common signs include:
+Pain may appear only when biting in a certain way or when eating particular types of food.
+This inconsistency often leads people to delay seeking dental advice.

 Decayed tooth before white filling treatment by Dr Kamran at Emergency Dentist London